-"CIF" means AMB Current Income Fund, Inc., a Maryland corporation.
+"CIF" means AMB Current Income Fund, Inc., a Maryland corporation, and its Merger Sub.

-"CIF Facility" means the unsecured \$200 million line of credit by and between CIF and Morgan Guaranty Trust Company of New York entered into on August 8, 1997.
+"CIF Facility" means the unsecured \$200 million line of credit by and between CIF and Morgan Guaranty Trust Company of New York entered into on August 8.
+1997.